Generic Name: glucose (oral/injection) (GLOO kose)

 Glucose is a form of natural sugar that is normally produced by the liver.
 Glucose is a source of energy, and all the cells and organs in your body need glucose to function properly.
 Glucose as a medication is given either by mouth (orally) or by injection.

 Glucose is used to treat very low blood sugar (hypoglycemia), most often in people with diabetes mellitus.
-Glucose is given by injection to treat insulin shock (low blood sugar caused by using insulin and then not eating a meal or eating enough food afterward).
-This medicine works by quickly increasing the amount of glucose in your blood.
+Glucose is given by injection to treat insulin shock (low blood sugar caused by using insulin and then not eating a meal or eating enough food afterward). glucose works by quickly increasing the amount of glucose in your blood.

 Glucose is also used to provide carbohydrate calories to a person who cannot eat because of illness, trauma, or other medical condition.
 Glucose is sometimes given to people who are sick from drinking too much alcohol.